 - Recordings as a mixer/engineer with Prince, David Byrne, Barenaked Ladies, Tricky, Paul Westerberg, Geggy Tah, and Michael Penn

-- Also produced singles for artists such as Robben Ford, Jeff Black, and Rusted Root
+- Produced singles for artists such as Robben Ford, Jeff Black, and Rusted Root

 - Mixed hit singles for Toad the Wet Sprocket and Tevin Campbell; engineered singles for a host of other artists